 Eligibility Requirements to Become a Federal Skilled Worker

 In order to apply under the Federal Skilled Worker Program, candidates must meet all the minimum requirements for skilled work experience, language ability, and education.
 The application will then be assessed on various selection factors to determine eligibility.
 You will be awarded points for each of the six selection factors and given a score out of 100.
 The six selection factors are: age, education, work experience, English and/or French language skills, settlement adaptability, and whether you have a valid job offer.
 The current pass mark is 67 points.

 Skilled work experience

-An applicant must have at least one year of skilled work experience in one of the National Occupational Classification (NOC) job groups: Skill Level 0, Skill Type A, and Skill Type B. However, as of November 16, 2022, TEER categories will replace the previous job groups:
+An applicant must have skilled work experience in one of the National Occupational Classification (NOC) job groups: Skill Level 0, Skill Type A, and Skill Type B. However, as of November 16, 2022, TEER categories will replace the previous job groups:

-- Skill Level 0 – managerial jobs, such as restaurant managers, marketing and public relations, financial managers…etc.;
+- TEER 0 – managerial jobs, such as restaurant managers, marketing and public relations, financial managers…etc.;

-- Skill Type A – professional jobs that usually require a university degree, such as doctors, dentists, engineers…etc.;
+- TEER 1 – professional jobs that usually require a university degree, such as doctors, dentists, engineers…etc.;

 Your job must fit within one of those groups and you must show that you performed the duties listed in the occupational description in the National Occupation Classification (NOC).
 The NOC is a government database that lists the main duties and any other requirements applicants need to show as part of the occupational description.